andrastantos/brew/docs/cpu/isa.rst

 .. note::
   We only have reduction sum.
 Is there any other *really* important reduction op we need?

-.. todo:: $rD <- size $rA is a new instruction, needs toolset/Espresso support.
+.. todo:: $rD <- size $rA is a new instruction is meaningless: it used to be reduction some, now it's pointless.

 Binary ALU group
 ----------------